browserengineering/book/book/intro.md

 at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
 The (very) early web mostly built on this foundation.
 Web pages were files in a specific format stored on specific computers.
-URLs for web pages named the computer and the file, and early servers did little besides read files from a disk.
+The addresses for web pages named the computer and the file, and early servers did little besides read files from a disk.
 The logical structure of the web mirrored its physical structure.

 A lot has changed.
-HTML is now usually dynamically assembled on the fly[^server-side-rendering] and sent on demand to your browser.
+The HyperText Markup Language (HTML) for web pages is now usually dynamically assembled on the fly[^server-side-rendering] and sent on demand to your browser.
 The pieces being assembled are themselves filled with dynamic content---news, inbox contents, and advertisements adjusted to your particular tastes.
-Even URLs no longer identify a specific computer---content distribution networks route a URL to any of thousands of computers all around the world.
+Even the addresses no longer identify a specific computer---content distribution networks route requests to any of thousands of computers all around the world.
 At a higher level, most web pages are served not from someone's home computer[^self-hosted] but from a major corporation's social media platform or cloud computing service.

 [^server-side-rendering]: "Server-side rendering" is the process of assembling HTML on the server when loading a web page.
-Server-side rendering can use web tech like JavaScript and even [headless browsers](https://en.wikipedia.org/wiki/Headless_browser).
+Server-side rendering can use web technologies like JavaScript and even [headless browsers](https://en.wikipedia.org/wiki/Headless_browser).
 Yet one more place browsers are taking over!